Twins vs. Red Sox Player Props Betting Odds

 Verdugo Stats

-- Verdugo has 24 doubles, three triples, five home runs, 28 walks and 31 RBI (84 total hits).
-He's also stolen three bases.
+- Verdugo has 24 doubles, four triples, five home runs, 28 walks and 31 RBI (86 total hits).
+He has stolen three bases.

-- Verdugo has recorded a base hit in 11 straight games.
-In his last 10 games he is hitting .372 with five doubles, a triple, three walks and seven RBI.
+- Verdugo has picked up at least one hit in 12 games in a row.
+During his last 10 games he is batting .395 with five doubles, two triples, three walks and seven RBI.

 Verdugo Recent Games